-Crime Number of persons referred for Disciplinary Action 2020 2021 2022 a.
+Crime Number of persons referred for Disciplinary Action 2021 2022 2023 a.
 Weapons: carrying, possessing, etc. 0 0 0 b.
-Drug abuse violations 0 0) 0 c.
-Liquor law violations 0 0 0 Please Note: Do NOT include drunkenness or driving under the influence in liq uor law violations, Caveat: If you have changed prior years' data, you must a (YEAR), Line (X) was changed from (A) to (B) be ge.
-Use the following format: "For WARNING You have read only permission for this screen.
+Drug abuse violations 0 0 0 c.
+Liquor law violations 0 0 0 Please Note: Do NOT include drunkenness or driving under the influence in liquor law violations.
+Caveat: If you have changed prior years' data, you must add a caveat explaining the change.
+Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."
+WARNING You have read only permission for this screen. een.